 My Role in the Honors College

 I have been through two different doctoral programs: one in American History at the University of Texas at Austin; the other in Higher Education Leadership at Western Kentucky University.
-I did my undergraduate work at the University of Wisconsin-Madison where I majored in History, Anthropology, and Philosophy.
+I did my undergraduate work at the University of Wisconsin-Madison.
 My first passion as a student was for Mesoamerican and Southwestern US archaeology and American Indian history.
 As an undergraduate, I conducted field work in southern California and in the Yucatan peninsula in Mexico.
-At Texas, my main area of research was in American Indian identity in New England and New Mexico during the 17th century.
-In particular, I examined the interaction between Christian missionaries and Indians in these two regions and the way these groups' identities were affected by these interactions.
-At WKU, my research focuses on key trends that will likely shape society over the next few decades and the challenges and opportunities that they present for leaders in postsecondary education.
+At the University of Texas, my main area of research was in American Indian identity in New England and New Mexico during the 17th century.
+In particular, I examined the interaction between Christian missionaries and Indians in these two regions and the way these groups’ identities were affected by these interactions.
+At WKU, my research focused on key trends that will likely shape society over the next few decades and the challenges and opportunities that they present for leaders in postsecondary education.

 Hobbies and Interests

-When I'm not engaged in "university business," I enjoy spending time with my family, running, mountain biking, hanging out with friends, playing guitar, painting, reading, seeing and listening to music, cooking, and working in my yard and garden.
-I love to travel and I'm generally up for trying new things.
-I'm a big soccer fan.
+When I’m not engaged in “university business,” I enjoy spending time with my family, running, reading, mountain biking, hanging out with friends, playing guitar, seeing and listening to music, cooking, and working in my yard and garden.
+I love to travel and I’m generally up for trying new things.
+I am a sports fan—especially soccer.